6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 why they’re necessary

-and how to communicate them with confidence instead of fear
+how to communicate changes with calm confidence instead of fear

 Most walkers think price increases are about “charging more”.